where stories grow

 Books

-Alice is a children’s picture book author.
-She is also a writer of short stories.
+Alice is an award-winning children’s book author, She is also a writer of short stories.
 Her stories for children, young adults and adults have been published in reviews and anthologies.

 Icon